 For a full list of fees, see the Schedule of Student Charges.

-Greendale Scholars are students of exceptional talent who have been awarded a financial aid scholarship from the Moe and Arlene Greendale Endowment Fund.
-This fund has been established to memorialize and honor the Greendales, who, through their gift, desire to perpetuate access to musical excellence, which at one time was generously extended to Mr. Greendale.
+Greendale Scholars are students who have been awarded a scholarship from the Moe and Arlene Greendale Endowment Fund based on demonstrated financial need.
+The Greendale Fund was established to memorialize and honor the Greendales, who, through their gift, desire to perpetuate access to musical excellence, which at one time was generously extended to Mr. Greendale.

-The Thibaudet Scholars, named for renowned pianist Jean-Yves Thibaudet, are instrumentalists in the Music Academy who have received scholarship to support their tuition costs.
+The Thibaudet Scholars, named for renowned pianist Jean-Yves Thibaudet, are instrumentalists in the Music Academy who have received discretionary scholarships to make their studies more accessible.
 These awards recognize the generosity of our donors and Mr. Thibaudet’s continued artistic involvement and dedication.
-The Colburn School appreciates all of our donors who contribute and extend their support to the Thibaudet Scholars each year.

 To be considered for financial aid of any kind, a Parents’ Financial Statement (PFS) must be submitted at sssbynais.org, along with all required supplemental materials.
 Failure to fully complete the application and supplemental materials will result in ineligibility to be considered for financial aid.